caleb-P-Yung/updated-tog-shooters/readme.md

 on Linux: run pip install PyInstaller --break-system-packages.
 Now run python -m PyInstaller main.spec to compile the program
-Note: there is a font that
+Note: there is a font that is optional